wakaka766/BOAT/docs/source/index.rst

 Running Example
 ----------------------------

-The running examples of data hypercleaning, meta learning and l2 regularization are organized as follows.
+The running example of l2 regularization is organized as follows.

 .. toctree::
    :maxdepth: 2